University of Maryland CC

-About The University of Maryland Greenebaum Cancer Center
+University of Maryland Greenebaum Cancer Center Leads in Research and Care

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center is a leading destination for the care and treatment of lung cancer and mesothelioma.
+The University of Maryland Marlene and Stewart Greenebaum Cancer Center is a leading destination for the care and treatment of mesothelioma and lung cancer.
 This institution was established in 1965 as part of an intramural program formed by the National Cancer Institute (NCI), with the goals of developing basic and clinical research for cancer treatment and providing training for medical and basic scientists.

 Located on the University of Maryland's medical campus, Greenebaum Cancer Center is a component of the Medical Center and the School of Medicine.
 Therefore, all Greenebaum researchers and physicians are on its faculty.
 In its history, the cancer center has reaped many prestigious honors, including the NCI's designation as a Comprehensive Cancer Center, meaning it maintains the highest standards of excellence in patient care, clinical research, cancer prevention, education and basic science.